NicolasKiely/acc_intel_mini_proj/README.md

 - The user has full permissions to access and edit the data
 - There are no performance requirements to complete tasks quickly
 - Any trouble making records should be dropped rather than manually fixed
+- The environment has python >=3.6 and is Linux or Unix-Like

 ## Input Data